sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 curl http://localhost:8080/
 ```

-The curl command should output HTML which should contain "<title>Favourite Linux distribution</title>".
+The curl command should output HTML which should contain "<title>Favorite Linux distribution</title>".